OpenGreekAndLatin/Latin/README.md

 # Latin
-XML files for Latin texts that do not fall under other collection
+XML files for Latin texts that do not fall under another collection